-- A. All weapons longer than 60" overall, or with a handle longer than 18" which are not configured and used in a manner that a marshal would identify as a "sword" are defined to belong to this category of weapon. - B. Use: - i.
+A. All weapons longer than 60" overall, or with a handle longer than 18" which are not configured and used in a manner that a marshal would identify as a "sword" are defined to belong to this category of weapon.

+B. Use:

+- i.
 These weapons can only be used in Heavy Rapier and Cut and Thrust combat.
 They may be used only for thrusting in Heavy Rapier combat.
 In Caid, they may only be used in Heavy Rapier combat. - ii.
 Use of this type of weapon requires a separate authorization. - iii.
 Combatants who use this type of weapon may only strike opponents with the blade of the weapon.
 In Caid, these weapons are considered thrust-only.
 No blows may be struck with the edge of the "blade". - iv.
 For single tournament combat, this type of weapon is considered a non-standard device.
 An opponent may decline to face a non-standard device without forfeiting a bout.
-In Caid, this type of weapon may be used in single combat for practice, demonstration or challenges.
-This type of weapons may not be used in standard tournament combat.
+In Caid, you may not hold a spear-only tournament as this is a non-standard weapon in tournament combat.